rnapier/cocoaphony-blog/source/_posts/2009-04-27-review-iphone-developers-cookbook.markdown

 I haven't been thrilled with the first crop of iPhone development books that hit the market.
 This shouldn't be surprising.
 It's a new platform and, as with the first AppStore apps, the pressure to be first to market fights the authors' desire to provide the best possible product.

 I was specifically asked about <a href="http://www.amazon.com/gp/product/0321555457?ie=UTF8&tag=cocoaphony-20&linkCode=as2&camp=1789&creative=390957&creativeASIN=0321555457" rel="nofollow">iPhone Developer's Cookbook: Building Applications with the iPhone SDK</a> by Erica Sadun.
 My biggest concern is that it's a cookbook based on "recipes" to do this or that.
 This is often exactly the problem with how people learn Mac and iPhone development.
-They think that it's just Java or C++ with a different syntax and if they learn where the brackets go, then they'll be a Cocoa developer. <a id="more"></a><a id="more-260"></a>
+They think that it's just Java or C++ with a different syntax and if they learn where the brackets go, then they'll be a Cocoa developer. <!-- more -->

 As <em>Cookbook</em> describes itself: